PrefectHQ/prefect/docs/concepts/flows.md

 ```

 </div>

-A flow entrypoint is the path to the file the flow is located in and the name of the flow function separated by a colon.
+The flow entrypoint is the path to the flow file followed by a colon (`:`) and the flow function name.

-If you need additional configuration, such as specifying a private repository, you can provide a [`GitRepository`](/api-ref/prefect/flows/#prefect.runner.storage.GitRepository) instead of URL:
+For private repositories, provide a [`GitRepository`](/api-ref/prefect/flows/#prefect.runner.storage.GitRepository) object instead of a URL directly:

 ```python title="load_from_storage.py"
 from prefect import flow